ianphil/ContainerCamp/setup/azdockerinstall.md

  az vm extension set --vm-name jumpbox -g jumpboxrg --name DockerExtension  --publisher Microsoft.Azure.Extensions --version 1.2.2
  ```

 Docker is now installed!
+Before we can use it, we need to reboot:

+ sudo shutdown -r now

+Once it's rebooted, ssh back into the server.

 Let's test it:
 ```bash
 sudo docker info
 ```